kumbulanit/t-sql/tech company/untitled/module 7/Lesson2_Modifying_and_Removing_Data.md

     deleted.EmployeeID,
     'ID:' + CAST(deleted.EmployeeID AS VARCHAR(10)) +
     ',Name:' + deleted.FirstName + ' ' + deleted.LastName +
-    ',Email:' + ISNULL(deleted.Email, 'NULL') +
+    ',WorkEmail:' + ISNULL(deleted.WorkEmail, 'NULL') +
     ',BaseSalary:' + ISNULL(CAST(deleted.BaseSalary AS VARCHAR(20)), 'NULL') +
     ',Dept:' + CAST(deleted.DepartmentID AS VARCHAR(10)) +
     ',Active:' + CAST(deleted.IsActive AS VARCHAR(1)),
     CASE
         WHEN deleted.IsActive = 0 THEN 'Inactive employee cleanup'
-        WHEN deleted.BaseSalary IS NULL THEN 'Data quality - NULL salary' WHEN deleted.Email IS NULL OR deleted.Email = '' THEN 'Data quality - missing email' ELSE 'General cleanup'
+        WHEN deleted.BaseSalary IS NULL THEN 'Data quality - NULL BaseSalary' WHEN deleted.WorkEmail IS NULL OR deleted.WorkEmail = '' THEN 'Data quality - missing email' ELSE 'General cleanup'
     END
 INTO @DeletedData
-WHERE IsActive = 0 OR BaseSalary IS NULL OR Email IS NULL OR Email = '';
+WHERE IsActive = 0 OR BaseSalary IS NULL OR WorkEmail IS NULL OR WorkEmail = '';

 -- Log all deletions to audit table
 INSERT INTO DeletionAudit (TableName, DeletedRecordID, DeletedData, DeletionReason)